 Not all memoirs have a happy ending, but the ending should somehow resolve the narrator’s uncertainty or quest in some way.
 It’s called a narrative arc.

-My memoir, when it’s done, will be a tough read, until the very end.
-There’s a lot of pain in it, and I imagine some readers will wonder if they can make it through.
+My memoir will be a tough read until the very end.
+There’s a lot of pain in it and I imagine some readers will wonder if they can make it through.
 When I was living the pain, I sometimes wondered if I would make it through, too.

-Note to future readers: The story has a happy ending, and you’ll be so glad you stuck it out.
+Spoiler alert: Mine is a happy ending memoir.
+I’m sure you’ll be so glad you stuck it out.

 It’s another writing feather in my cap.
 And I’m now working on manuscript revisions in the section leading up to the happy ending.
 I’ll be glad when I get there!